Rayadillo: Use

+Introduced in 1850 as uniforme de campania for Spanish infantry garrisoning the enclave of Melilla on the coast of Morocco, rayadillo was both more serviceable and less conspicuous for hot weather wear than the blue serge coats and red trousers worn in Spain itself.
 It became popular after being worn during the Spanish–American War, and was later adopted by the Philippine Army.
 It also served as the summer uniform of the regular army in Spain until replaced by khaki drill in 1914.